CharleRoger/Ignition/README.md

 - `ThrustMultiplier`: Vacuum thrust multiplier, scaled by proportion in a bipropellant mixture.
 - `IspMultiplier`: Vacuum Isp multiplier, scaled by proportion in a bipropellant mixture.
 - `IgnitionPotential`: A dimensionless quantity representing how readily the propellant will ignite with another, scaled by proportion in a bipropellant mixture.
+- `TankDensity`: The dry mass density of a tank containg only this resource in tons per litre.
+If not specified, a sensible density is internally computed from the resource density.

 For example, consider the following set of three propellants:
 ```